overpitch/fire-risk-dashboard/cache-simplification-plan.md

 ### 2. Update Data Refresh Logic

 #### Current Implementation
 The `refresh_data_cache()` function in `cache_refresh.py` attempts to fetch data, combines partial results, and updates individual fields with their own timestamps.
+It refreshes at fixed 10-minute intervals regardless of when the source data is updated.

 #### New Implementation
-Simplify to an all-or-nothing approach:
+We've implemented a smarter approach with these key improvements:

+1. **All-or-nothing Data Updates**: Instead of partial field updates, we only update when we have complete data

+2. **Optimized Refresh Schedule**: Instead of fixed intervals, we schedule refreshes at :20, :40, and :00 past each hour to align with the SEYC1 weather station's update schedule (which updates at :00, :15, :30, and :45)

+3. **Clear Indication of Data Freshness**: Users can always see if they're viewing fresh or cached data

+Here's the core implementation:

 ```python
 async def refresh_data_cache(background_tasks: Optional[BackgroundTasks] = None) -> bool: